-Normally when I order a cajun pasta I just assume it’s going to be super creamy.
-And this is exactly what I was going for with this family dinner.
+Normally when I order a cajun pasta at a restaurant I just assume it’s going to be super creamy and cozy.
+And this is exactly what I was going for with this family friendly dinner.

 I mean, we all have those nights.
 Where a salad just won’t cut it and we want a big old bowl of pasta.

-The trick to a thick sauce is to let it boil and bubble for a bit and then reduce the heat.
+The trick to a thick cajun alfredo sauce is to let it boil and bubble for a bit and then reduce the heat.

 If you let it boil (stirring nonstop so it doesn’t stick to the pan) when it cools it will be the perfect thick and creamy consistency.